Skip to main content

 The kitchen can amount to 15-20% of your monthly energy use, which includes appliance use and refrigeration

-• Turn off coffee makes when not in use.
+• Turn off coffee makers when not in use.

-• If rinsing dirty dishes before putting them into the dishwasher, do so with cold water.
+• If rinsing dirty dishes before putting them into the dishwasher, use cold water.

 • Use cold water for garbage disposal.